rmartinho/flamingdangerzone/_posts/cxx11/2013-02-11-to-sfinae-or-not-to-sfinae.markdown

     }
 };
 {% endhighlight %}

 ### Conclusion

 While convenient, tag dispatching cannot quite replace SFINAE, because sometimes it is actually important to get rid of overloads.
-If a templated overload cannot work with a some set of template parameters, it should be constrained appropriately if one wants any traits that check for its existence to work.
+If a templated overload cannot work with some set of template parameters, it should be constrained appropriately if one wants any traits that check for its existence to work properly.